 Maintain good hygiene by keeping the genital area clean.
 But, avoid douches, scented wipes and vaginal deodorants which can make it more difficult for the vulva to fend off infection.

 Try taking showers instead of baths.
 This can prevent any soapy water or bacteria from entering the urethra.

 Urinate immediately after sex in order to flush bacteria from the urethra.
 You can also try drinking a full glass of water before and after sex.

 Vaginal thrush, or yeast infections, are caused by yeast from the fungi called Candida.
 Candida is often present in the vagina without causing any problem, but it can become active and produce symptoms from time to time.
-It flares up for no clear reason, though it is more common in women who are taking antibiotics, who are pregnant, have diabetes or when the body’s defences are lowered due to illness.
+It can flare up for no clear reason, although it is more common in women who are taking antibiotics, who are pregnant, have diabetes or when the body’s defences are lowered due to illness.